-This page has representative samples of television "issue" advertisements from 2012, 2010 and 2008 state campaigns.
+This page has representative samples of television "issue" advertisements from 2014, 2012, 2010 and 2008 state campaigns.
 The sample ads are accompanied by tables that show spending in the respective campaigns, and the amount of that spending that was outside the campaign finance reporting system.
-Since 2000, the state political parties and nonprofit corporations have sponsored more than $86 million worth of candidate-focused television advertisements that sought to define political candidates' suitability for public office.
-The MDP, MRP and those nonprofits have disclosed nothing about the sources who gave them the money to pay for the ads.
+Since 2000, the state political parties and nonprofit corporations have sponsored $130 million worth of candidate-focused television advertisements that sought to define political candidates' suitability for public office.
+The MDP, MRP and those nonprofits have disclosed nothing to the State of Michigan about the sources who gave them the money to pay for the ads

 Michigan Supreme Court Election, 2012

 Can't Run, sponsored by the Michigan Democratic Party Hardly, sponsored by the Michigan Republican Party

 Hardly, sponsored by the Michigan Republican Party

 Not for Sale, sponsored by the Michigan Republican Party

 How Could You? sponsored by Judicial Crisis Network